Art & Design Technology

 The cross-trust Arts lead creates high quality videos for teachers as additional CPD to develop their subject knowledge, enabling quality first teaching in art and design lessons.

 Adaptive teaching promotes challenge and accessibility for all pupils.

 Opportunities for pupils and staff to engage with our local creative community, through participation in collaborative workshops, local events, festivals and exhibitions.

-Annual Trust Creative Exhibition for all pupils to exhibit and celebrate learning outcomes.
+Our Annual Trust Creative Exhibition allows all pupils to exhibit and celebrate learning outcomes.

 Extra-curricular opportunities build on and broaden pupils’ experiences within the formal curriculum.

 Our bespoke Art Room inspires all children to step into the world of creativity, self-selecting materials from the resources around them and unleashing their individual creativity.